Experience & Bio

 City Resume & Accomplishments

-• Wrote resolution which encouraged the Haslam Sports Group to invest nearly 4 billion dollars into our community.
+• Wrote resolution encouraging the Haslam Sports Group to invest 3.5 billion dollars into our community.
 (Article on Cleveland.com)

 • Council Chairman of the Citizen of the Year Committee